-The Seminar Series of the PHST consists of nine seminars: one introductory seminar on Indonesian culture, politics, social and development, and eight seminars on public health topics.
+The Seminar Series of the PHST consists of ten seminars: one introductory seminar on Indonesian culture, politics, and society, and nine seminars on public health topics.
 The seminars will be delivered by government representatives, academics, and NGO representatives.
-Participants must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component.
+Participants must demonstrate adequate preparation through informed contributions to discussions and activities in order to pass this component of the program.
 Lively discussion groups and Q&A sessions will be a key aspect of these sessions.
 Students must attend and participate actively in a minimum of 80% of all scheduled seminars.

 2. Field Trips (32 hours)

 Participants will also undertake numerous field visits to health care facilities in Indonesia.
-Students will meet with workers in the health system as well as children in schools to observe current health education.
+Students will meet with workers in the health system as well as communities to observe current public health responses.
 In order to enrich their knowledge about government and non-government programs, participants will observe on-site projects in vulnerable communities.
 Participants will also observe the social determinants of health and well-being in the rural areas of Indonesia through visits and interaction with the local community.

 3. Group Discussions & Presentations (16 hours)

-In Yogyakarta, participants will discuss, observe and interview local community members through a village stay, and will deliver a presentation on an aspect of a public health issue encountered in the communicty, as well as offer recommendations for the future plans to overcome the issue.
-At Universitas Indonesia (UI), participants will collaborate with Indonesian undergraduate students and discuss in groups the national and urban health challenges in Indonesia.
+In Yogyakarta, participants will discuss, observe and interview local community members and health care workers, and will deliver a presentation on an aspect of a public health issue encountered in the community, as well as offer recommendations regarding future measures that could be adopted in order to overcome the issue.
+At Universitas Indonesia (UI), Jakarta, participants will collaborate with Indonesian undergraduate students and discuss in groups the national and urban health challenges in Indonesia.
 Groups will then deliver a presentation on a particular public health topic.